Tibet Travel Information

 Accommodation:

 Tibet travelers are not supposed to expect luxury or many choices and options.
-Tibetan urban centers like Lhasa, Gyantse, Shigatse, and Tsedang have better hotels but in the rest of our destinations, you might have to go into a truck stop or inns with a row of rooms each containing four or five beds.
+Tibetan urban centers like Lhasa, Gyantse, Shigatse, and Tsedang have better hotels, but in the rest of our destinations, you might have to go into a truck stop or inn with a row of rooms each containing four or five beds.
 Hot water is provided in jugs or thermoses with a washing basin.
 Do not expect running water and electricity in such places.

 Monastery Entry Fee: